Paris by Night 102

 Paris By Night 102: (Nhạc yêu cầu - Tình Ca Lam Phương) is a Vietnamese Paris By Night program produced by Thúy Nga Productions.
-Filming began on July 12, 2010, and continued through February 13, 2011 at Charles M. Schulz Theatre in Recreation Knott's Berry Farm, Buena Park, Southern California.
+Filming began on February 12 and 13, 2011 at Charles M. Schulz Theatre in Recreation Knott's Berry Farm, Buena Park, Southern California.
 The theme continues from Paris By Night 92: Nhạc yêu cầu and Paris by Night 96: Nhạc yêu cầu 2 but limited requirements required of the audience in the songs of composer Lam Phuong.
 The majority of performances were live theater performances and were filmed live.
 The DVD was released on April 15, 2011.
 In the DVD, Thuy Nga changed the mix is made by musician Hoai Phuong instead of Tung Chau and other musicians like the majority of previous productions of Paris by Night.